Sofiag8/node-project/README.md

 # node-project

-real-world RESTful API and web app (with authentication, Node.js security, payments &amp; more)
+## Udemy course from begginer to expert, real-world RESTful API with authentication and security.